-(c) For older metallic mitral valve prosthesis with higher risk for thrombosis, or additional history of thromboembolism, unfractionated heparin or low molecular weight heparin may be used as above until the thirteenth week, after which they are replaced by warfarin until close to delivery, when unfractionated heparin or low molecular weight heparin are again used.
-Women who are more concerned about the fetal risk more than the risk of developing a catastrophic valve thrombosis may choose unfractionated heparin or low molecular weight heparin over warfarin.
+(c) For older metallic mitral valve prosthesis with higher risk for thrombosis, or additional history of thromboembolism, unfractionated heparin or low molecular weight heparin may be used as above until the thirteenth week, after which they are replaced by warfarin.
+Shortly before delivery, heparin is resumed.
+Women who are more concerned about the fetal risk more than the risk of valve thrombosis may choose heparin over warfarin.
 Addition of 75 to 100 mg of aspirin to the regimen of patients at very high risk is also suggested.

 Women requiring long-term anticoagulation for other indications should be switched as soon as pregnancy is determined to dose adjusted or 75% of therapeutic low molecular weight heparin for the duration of pregnancy.